haavard/tox-weechat/README.md

 Tox-WeeChat
 ===========
 Tox-WeeChat is a C plugin for the [WeeChat][1] chat client that enables it to connect to the [Tox][2] network.
-It is functional, but very limited in features right now.
+It is functional, but fairly limited in features for now.
 Bug reports and suggestions are appreciated.

 [![Build Status](https://travis-ci.org/haavardp/tox-weechat.svg?branch=master)](https://travis-ci.org/haavardp/tox-weechat)